How to Change a WordPress Theme ‒ A Step-by-Step Guide + How It Can Help

 • FTP password – the password associated with your FTP username.

-On hPanel, access your FTP credentials by navigating to Websites Manage Files FTP Accounts.
+On hPanel, access your FTP credentials by navigating to Websites Dashboard Files FTP Accounts.

 hPanel's FTP Accounts subsection